About Us

 Meet the Board of Trustees

-~ Co-President Robert Buccheri
+~ President Robert Buccheri

 Robert teaches Social Studies at Carmel High School in Carmel, New York.
 He has been teaching American History for 30 years while volunteering as a re-enactor of the French and Indian, Revolutionary and Civil War eras.